claudiosanches/social-count-plus/readme.txt

 - Users total
 - Vimeo followers

-You can display our numbers using a Widget (with links and ícons) or Shortcodes (to be used in posts and pages) or PHP functions in your theme.
+You can display your numbers using a Widget (with links and ícons) or Shortcodes (to be used in posts and pages) or PHP functions in your theme.

 The results of the counters are cached and new values ​​are checked only once a day.
 This cache can be wiped when published a new post.